Typography

 Type Pairings

 Combining all four fonts in one document is not recommended.
 Instead, limit your font usage to two or three at most.
-The following illustrates suggested type combinations that work well together.
-These samples show the range of our typography options.
+The following examples illustrate suggested licensed typefaces combinations that work well together.
+These pairings also translate to our open-source typefaces.

 Quadon and Gentona